-Once the student fund managers decide on the investments they want to make, they present their recommendations to the Fund Advisory Board, comprised of HEBSBA Dean Dr. Forrest Aven and other faculty members.
+Once the student fund managers decide on the investments they want to make, they present their recommendations to the Fund Advisory Board, comprised of HEBSBA Dean Dr. Forrest Aven, other faculty members and members of the local finance community.
 Once approved by the board, the students are free to move forward with their investments.

 Four senior finance students were tasked with being the first managers of the UIW Student Managed Fund.
-They are Joseph Allen, Jeffrey Conflitti, Diego Flores and Khalid Khogeer.
+They are Joseph Allen, Diego Flores, Khalid Khogeer and Jeffrey Conflitti (pictured left-right below).

-Students have the freedom to pursue investments as they see fit, giving them a unique experience.
+Students have the freedom to pursue investments as they see fit, providing a unique experience.